Learned helplessness. What comes to mind when you hear that phrase? Probably nothing good.

 "Former New York Yankees manager Joe Torre was beloved by his coaches and players.
 When the late owner George Steinbrenner became too pushy or critical, Torre deflected the pressure from them to himself.

 ...Steinbrenner invited himself to a meeting of the coaches the afternoon before a playoff game and was driving them nuts by second-guessing decisions.
 Torre ended these antics by shouting, "Get out of there, George!
 Don't f#$% them up.”
 Steinbrenner laughed and left."

 You cannot shield your team from everything, but even a few visible, key efforts can go a long way towards building loyalty with your team.
 This will pay dividends when you have important asks of your team, or other things beyond your control strike.
 You'll also reduce the likelihood of any of your team members feeling learned helplessness.

 2) Give them hope with the Progress Principle.

-Remember the most important lesson from Learned Helplessness: it’s the feeling of having no control that causes people to give up.
-When hope is lost, so is the employee.
+Remember the most important lesson from Learned Helplessness: it's the feeling of having no control that causes people to give up.
+When hope is lost, so is your employee.